-1.17 Route Based Strategies
+1.16 Essex County Council Route-Based Strategies

-- 1.17.1 Route based strategies are prepared and delivered by the County Council for strategic road corridors, in consultation with local authorities.
-The following strategies are currently being prepared for delivery post 2018/19: A130 Chelmsford to Braintree; A133 Colchester to Clacton; A131 and A120 Colchester to Harwich. - 1.17.2 The strategies aim to provide: - improved journey times and reliability for all users with traffic management, capacity enhancements and congestion relief measures; - passenger transport improvements along the routes; - walking and cycling improvements along the routes where appropriate; - targeted safety improvements; and - highway asset renewal.
+1.67 Route-based strategies are prepared and delivered by the County Council for strategic road corridors, in consultation with local authorities.
+The following strategies relevant to North Essex are currently being prepared for delivery post 2018/19: A131 -Chelmsford to Braintree; A131 Braintree to Sudbury; Colchester to Manningtree and A133 Colchester to Clacton.
+The key objective is to identify options that will support economic growth.

-1.18 Rail
+1.17 Rail

-- 1.18.1 The rail network is heavily used by passenger trains and through freight from the Haven Ports.
-The Great Eastern Main Line provides services to London Liverpool Street. - 1.18.2 The Anglia Route Study shows that while capacity varies along the line, capacity to accommodate growth is limited and is particularly constrained in peak times from Chelmsford to London.
-Improvements are required along the line to accommodate growth and provide a faster more competitive service across the region. - 1.18.3 The Study identifies a package of improvements necessary to respond to the need for increased capacity, which are seen as priorities to enable growth, improve services and journey reliability.
-The improvements include: - the introduction of passing loops at Witham;
+- 1.68 The Great Eastern Main Line (GEML) runs between London Liverpool Street and Norwich and carries a mixture of intercity services and commuter services serving the major urban settlements; and freight from the Haven Ports (Harwich and Felixstowe).
+Further branch lines provide connections to Braintree, Sudbury, Harwich, Clacton and Walton. - 1.69 The Anglia Route Study prepared by Network Rail (March 2016) shows that while capacity varies along the line, capacity to accommodate growth is limited and is particularly constrained in peak times from Chelmsford to London.
+Improvements are required along the line to accommodate growth and provide a faster more competitive service across the region.

-- the introduction of automated in cab signalling; - a passing loop on the Braintree branch line, and - the removal of level crossings. - 1.18.4 These improvements are assumed to provide the gross capacity required along the line but further work is needed to identify specific local improvements in response to local growth and to define the timescale for delivery.
+- 1.70 The Study identifies a package of improvements necessary to respond to the need for increased capacity, which are seen as priorities to enable growth, improve services and journey reliability. - 1.71 A new franchise has been awarded to Greater Anglia for passenger services in the region.
+New services will be provided commencing 2018 and the entire fleet of trains will be replaced and in service by 2020 adding capacity.

-1.19 Public transport, walking and cycling
+1.18 Bus, walking and cycling